marcelleonlafebre/experiments/README.md

 # Experimentation with AWS EMR Clusters vs Athena
 **Author:** Marcel León Lafebré

+This repo is organized as follow:
+- In the folder automatic_scrips are all the scrips used to exec experiments from a terminal.
+- In the folder sql_queries are the queries of TPC-DS 1 TB or 3 TB used in this experiments.
+- In the folder images are the figures used in this manual of instructions.

+Below is the instruction manual.

 **Introduction**

 This guide lets students observe and analyze some non-functional properties of Distributed